FC Astra Giurgiu: Last years in the top division and downfall (2017–2022)

 In the summer of 2019, Dan Alexa was named as the new coach.
-The biggest transfer was the surprising return of former star playmaker Constantin Budescu, reforming the unstoppable duo Alibec-Budescu.
+A notable transfer was the return of former playmaker Constantin Budescu.
 Throughout the season, a lot of former players returned to the club.
-Former title winners Gabriel Enache, Alexandru Dandea, Alexandru Ioniță and club legend Takayuki Seto returned to the team alongside former goal-scorer Kehinde Fatai.
-Despite the quality of his squad, Alexa had a short and awful stint as Astra Giurgiu manager.
-With one of the best squads in the league he managed only four wins, four draws and four losses.
-The naming of Dan Alexa in charge of the club was a big failure.
+Former title winners Gabriel Enache, Alexandru Dandea, Alexandru Ioniță and Takayuki Seto returned to the team alongside former goal-scorer Kehinde Fatai.
+Despite the quality of his squad, Alexa spent a short time as Astra Giurgiu manager.
+He managed four wins, four draws and four losses.

 Bogdan Andone, Sumudica's former assistant from the 2016 title winning squad, was put in charge of the team in October 2019.
-Impressively, he won his first ten league games in charge, grinding many 1–0 wins.
-Before the winter break, the team even got in the first place of the league for the first time in the last four years and had aspirations for a new title.
-Unfortunately, the ever present money problems took a toll on the team.
-Astra was even docked three points, and failed to win any of their last four games of the regular season, barely qualifying for the play-offs, after a lucky draw against Sepsi OSK in which they scored 2 goals in only one minute.
-Qualified in the play-off for the 5th season in a row (a record held only by them and FCSB) the team regained its form.
-But, during the COVID-19 quarantine, disappointment struck again, because, for financial reasons, Astra Giurgiu failed to gain the European license, meaning that they couldn't play in the Europa League next season.
-Even though Astra had nothing left to play for, the team easily finished on the podium of Liga 1.
-Although the team was heavily held back by its money problems and had potential to achieve even more, Astra had a great campaign, finishing in third place and losing only one game at home all season.
+He won his first ten league games in charge, gaining primarily 1–0 wins.
+Before the winter break, the team got in the first place of the league for the first time in the last four years and had aspirations for a new title.
+However the present financial problems took a toll on the team.
+Astra was even docked three points, and failed to win any of their last four games of the regular season, nearly failing to qualify for the play-offs, after a draw against Sepsi OSK in which they scored 2 goals in one minute.
+Qualified in the play-off for the 5th season in a row (a record held only by them and FCSB).
+But, during the COVID-19 quarantine, for financial reasons, Astra Giurgiu failed to gain the European license, meaning that they couldn't play in the Europa League next season.
+The team finished first in Liga 1.
+Although the team was heavily held back by its financial problems, Astra managed to finish third place and losing one game at home all season.